 NeRF models require both input images and camera poses to train.
 In the original 2020 paper, unknown poses were acquired by the COLMAP library \cite{2016Colmap}, which was also often used in many subsequent NeRF models when camera poses were not provided.
-Typically, building models which perform both pose estimation and implicit scene representation with NeRF is formulated as an offline structure from motion (SfM) problem.
+Typically, building models that perform both pose estimation and implicit scene representation with NeRF is formulated as an offline structure from motion (SfM) problem.
 In these cases, Bundle Adjustment (BA) is often used to jointly optimize the poses and the model.
 However, some methods also formulate this as an online simultaneous localization and mapping (SLAM) problem.

-\textbf{iNeRF} \cite{2021inerf} (December 2020) formulated pose reconstruction as an inverse problem.
-Given a pre-trained NeRF, using the photo-metric loss \ref{eq:photo-loss}, the Yen-Chen et al. optimized the pose instead of the network parameters.
-The authors used an interest-point detector, and performed interest region-based sampling.
-The authors also performed semi-supervision experiments, where they used iNeRF pose estimation on unposed training images to augment the NeRF training set, and further train the forward NeRF.
+\textbf{iNeRF} (December 2020) \cite{2021inerf} formulated pose reconstruction as an inverse problem.
+Given a pre-trained NeRF, using the photo-metric loss Eq. \ref{eq:photo-loss}, Yen-Chen et al. optimized the pose instead of the network parameters.
+The authors used an interest-point detector and performed interest region-based sampling.
+The authors also performed semi-supervised experiments, where they used iNeRF pose estimation on unposed training images to augment the NeRF training set, and further train the forward NeRF.
 This semi-supervision was shown by the author to reduce the requirement of posed photos from the forward NeRF by 25 \%.

-\textbf{NeRF--} \cite{nerf2021_nerf--} (February 2021) however jointly estimated NeRF model parameters and camera parameters.
-This allowed for the model to construct radiance fields and synthesize novel views only images, in an end-to-end manner.
-NeRF-- overall achieved comparable results to using COLMAP with the 2020 NeRF model in terms of both view synthesis.
-However, due to limitations with pose initialization, NeRF-- was most suited for front facing scenes, and struggled with rotational motion and object tracking movements.
+\textbf{NeRF--} (February 2021) \cite{nerf2021_nerf--} jointly estimated NeRF model parameters and camera parameters.
+This allowed for the model to construct radiance fields and synthesize novel view images in an end-to-end manner.
+NeRF-- overall achieved comparable results to using COLMAP with the 2020 NeRF model in terms of view synthesis.
+However, due to limitations with pose initialization, NeRF-- was most suited for front-facing scenes, and struggled with rotational motion and object tracking movements.